Maryland Board Of Education To Review School Masking Requirement Tuesday, Nov. 16

 BALTIMORE (WJZ) — The Maryland State Board of Education will host a special virtual meeting Tuesday, Nov.
-16 to review the state’s emergency school mask requirement, officials announced Wednesday.
+16 to review the state’s emergency school mask requirement, officials announced.

 The meeting is scheduled for 1 p.m. and will collect feedback from the public.
-There will also be testimony heard from a public health expert.READ MORE: How Will President Biden's Trillion Dollar Infrastructure Bill Impact Maryland?
+There will also be testimony heard from a public health expert.READ MORE: ‘Asian Americans Across This Country Are Under Attack’ Maryland Takes Action To Address Discrimination, Hate Crimes That Surged During Pandemic

-Officials said the meeting will include an extended public comment period and an update on the COVID-19 response in Maryland will be provided.READ MORE: Gwynnda The Good Wheel Of The West Breaks Trash Collection Record
+Officials said the meeting will include an extended public comment period and an update on the COVID-19 response in Maryland will be provided.READ MORE: 'I Was Shocked': Baltimore Police ID Shooting Spree Suspect Killed By Off-Duty Officer

 Registration is limited to 20 individuals and is on a first-come, first-served basis.
-Once the 20-person maximum is reached additional individuals may be placed on a waiting list.MORE NEWS: Here's Why Groceries Keep Getting More Expensive
+Once the 20-person maximum is reached additional individuals may be placed on a waiting list.MORE NEWS: Could Baltimore See Some Snow Before Thanksgiving?
+It's Too Early To Tell

 Interested individuals can register by calling the Office of the State Board of Education at 410-767-0467 and leaving a message, or by emailing your request to stateboard.msde@maryland.gov.